last update : 2025.07.23. mminhoon@gmail.com

 Paik Philgyun

-Because between the act of seeing (bo-neun) and sending (bo-nae-neun) lies the self (nae), I gaze at your back and send these words.
-This place is a crossroads where earth, rope, and salt trace the stories that brought them here.
-Shadows of standing stones stretch long beneath the eaves.
-Beneath them, a figure robed in braided rope takes its place.
+Because the self (nae, 내) lies between seeing (bo-neun, 보는) and sending (bo-nae-neun, 보내는), I see your back and send these words.
+This is a crossroads where one traces the stories that have brought earth, rope, and salt to this point.
+Shadows of menhirs stretch long beneath the eaves.
+The master of the eaves wears a robe of straw rope.
 Beneath its ribs, its torso cradles a lost sibling—a stump, stripped bare, having given everything to the boy, leaving only itself behind.
-It longs to become the resting ground where you might pause—a place of the greatest freedom.
+It longs to become unclaimed ground—where those without a share might rest; a space of dissensus where freedom interrupts order.

-The memories lodged in the seven standing stones dwell in silent meditation.
+The memories lodged in the seven menhirs dwell in silence—not absence, but the silence of a voice not accounted for.
 On days when the red wilderness whispers omens of death, the colors that wait and those that confront one another share a profound kinship.
-When the front-right menhir steps forward, the diagonal axis aligns the menhirs and the winddance in a mirrored symmetry—just a step away from the end of the field.
+When the front-right menhir steps forward, the diagonal axis aligns the menhirs and the Winddance in a mirrored symmetry—just a step away from the end of the field.

-Right-Front, Dog’s Water Sack misses the thick, furry breath.
+Right-Front, Dog’s Bladder misses the thick, furry breath.

 Center-Front, Cloud Screen yearns for the tilted walls of the square.